tweichle/Predicting-Baseball-Statistics/README.md

 # Logistic-Regression
-### Logistic Regression Classification Application with Over-Sampling Implementation for Imbalanced Data in Python using sklearn
+### Logistic Regression Classification Application with Over-Sampling Implementation for Imbalanced Data in Python Using scikit-learn

 This repository contains the analysis of baseball statistics using MLB Statcast Metrics.